gtroshin/jenkins-gke/docs/architecture.md

 ## Overview

 This project sets up a highly automated and scalable CI/CD infrastructure on Google Cloud Platform (GCP) using Jenkins as the primary CI/CD tool.
-The infrastructure is designed to dynamically scale Jenkins agents based on workload demands, using Google Kubernetes Engine (GKE) to orchestrate auto-scaling, and to support both Linux and Windows (soon) build environments.
-The CI/CD pipeline can be triggered by code changes in Perforce or GitHub, with Jenkins managing the end-to-end build, test, and deployment workflows.
+The infrastructure is designed to dynamically scale Jenkins agents based on workload demands, using Google Kubernetes Engine (GKE) to orchestrate auto-scaling.
+The CI/CD pipeline is configured to be triggered by code changes in GitHub, with Jenkins managing the end-to-end build, test, and deployment workflows using Configuration as Code (JCasC).

 ## Components of the Architecture